 According to our projected cash flows for the next five years, we predict Netscape will need to raise approximately $50 million dollars.
 Netscape’s principal reasons for considering an IPO was to raise funds needed to fuel expected future growth, stockpile cash for any potential acquisitions, and to gain visibility and credibility within the industry.

 In addition to equity markets, Netscape could seek additional funding through partnerships with other firms (by providing the firm with an equity stake in Netscape); through additional rounds of private, venture financing; or through a line of bank credit.
 However, Netscape’s existing investors might frown on diluting their positions through partnerships or additional VC funding, and traditional bank’s might be reluctant to bear the risks that a start-up enterprise such as Netscape presents.
 At this point in time, Netscape has not utilized leverage or significant bank loans to finance its capital needs.
 We certainly have the ability to finance our capital needs through the debt market.
+However, given our state of negative operating cash flows, we feel that equity financing, despite its higher cost of capital, would be better suited to our long-term growth prospects and pro-forma cash flow estimates.

 Raising Capital By Going Public and the Risk of Underpricing Our Stock